 - Serve immediately, or store for up to 6 hours in the fridge.
 See Notes in the recipe for more info on making these ahead.

 - Use plain whole milk kefir for probiotics, protein, and creamy texture.
+Or you can use your favorite nondairy milk.
+(I find that cow’s milk separates often in smoothies.)

 - If you are unable to find kefir, use half milk and half plain yogurt instead.